 New EAP Client Process

-EAP (Employee Assistance Program) benefits from your employer cover the full cost of brief psychotherapy (typically involving five or fewer appointments) to clarify problems, develop a plan to resolve them, work toward problem resolution, and if needed, refer you to additional services with me or another professional—EAP services do not involve making a diagnosis.
-You need to provide an EAP Authorization Code from your insurance to use EAP benefits.
+EAP (Employee Assistance Program) services are for brief psychotherapy, usually limited to about five appointments.
+This typically involves clarifying problems, developing a plan to resolve them, working toward problem resolution, and if needed, referring you to additional services with me or another professional—EAP services do not involve making a diagnosis.
+You need to provide an EAP Authorization Code from your insurance or EAP to use EAP benefits, which cover the full cost of services.

 Complete the online New Client Request form to provide some basic information.